digital-asset/daml/docs/source/getting-started/quickstart.rst

       :lines: 46-50
       :dedent: 8

 #.
-An in-memory contract-store is initialized.
+An in-memory contract store is initialized.
 This is intended to provide a live view of all active contracts, with mappings between ledger and external Ids.

    .. literalinclude:: quickstart/template-root/src/main/java/com/digitalasset/quickstart/iou/IouMain.java
       :language: java
       :lines: 58-60
       :dedent: 8

 #.
-The Active Contracts Service (ACS) is used to quickly build up the contract-store to a recent state.
+The Active Contracts Service (ACS) is used to quickly build up the contract store to a recent state.

    .. literalinclude:: quickstart/template-root/src/main/java/com/digitalasset/quickstart/iou/IouMain.java
       :language: java